Chart Color Schemes

 Cranbourne East - South lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of November 2025, Cranbourne East - South's population is approximately 15,267.
-This figure represents a growth of 2,978 people since the 2021 Census, which reported a population of 12,289.
-The increase is inferred from ABS estimates of 15,112 in June 2024 and an additional 508 validated new addresses since the Census date.
-This results in a population density ratio of 2,864 persons per square kilometer, placing Cranbourne East - South in the upper quartile nationally according to AreaSearch assessments.
-The area's growth rate of 24.2% since the 2021 census exceeds both national (8.9%) and state averages, indicating it as a growth leader.
-Interstate migration contributed approximately 63.6% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.
+Cranbourne East - South's population was approximately 15,267 as of November 2025.
+This figure reflects an increase of 2,978 people since the 2021 Census, which recorded a population of 12,289.
+The change is inferred from ABS estimates: 15,112 in June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 2,864 persons per square kilometer, placing Cranbourne East - South in the upper quartile nationally according to AreaSearch assessments.
+The area's growth rate of 24.2% since the 2021 census exceeded both national (8.9%) and state averages, marking it as a regional growth leader.
+Interstate migration contributed approximately 63.6% of overall population gains recently.

 Frequently Asked Questions - Population